Loafer19/telegram-bot-instagram-sender/README.md

-# telegram-bot-instagram-sender
+# Telegram-bot-instagram-sender

 Telegram sends Instagram reels as videos, not as a links